BreakTheMonolith/StackWise/README.md

 syncronization issues.
 Unfortunately, they are verbose and labor intensive to analyze.
 StackWise seeks to save you some analytical time.

+If you have trouble or have ideas on how to improve this product.
+Please file an [issue](https://github.com/BreakTheMonolith/StackWise/issues).

 ## System Requirements
 - Java 8